This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 No, we feel there is a safety concern with the use of aerosol sunscreens and the fine particle mist they create.
 The mist can be easily inhaled into the lungs causing lung irritation and their ingredients could be absorbed into the bloodstream.

-Recent research by the Cancer Council and the Australian Radiation Protection and Nuclear Safety Agency show that it is extremely difficult to get good levels of UV protection from these products.
+Research by Queensland University of Technology and the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) show that it is extremely difficult to get good levels of UV protection from these products.

 Propellants used in aerosol type sunscreens can dilute the amount of sunscreen dispensed and because these sunscreens spray on invisibly, it’s hard to tell where and how much has been applied, resulting in uneven coverage.